emelent/irequest/README.md

  And you're good to go.
 The graphql api should be up and running and available through your browser at http://localhost:5000/graphiql and via curl or other clients at http://localhost:5000/graphql.

-### Issues:

-- Mutation response in update requests is always of the previous model state

-### To Do:
-- Secure certain routes
-- Test the graphql resolvers
-- Add last-modified necessary modules